General Policies and Procedures

 Electronic Signature Policy

-In an effort to increase efficiency and ensure secure processes when faculty, staff, and student signatures are required, the college allows electronic signatures to be used when certain conditions are met and related procedures are followed.
+In an effort to increase efficiency and ensure secure processes when faculty, staff, and student signatures are required, the College allows electronic signatures to be used when certain conditions are met and related procedures are followed.
+View the Electronic Signature policy.

 Employee Photo Identification and Keys